pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Assessment systems that track progress and identify development needs
 - Integration strategies that connect education to actual business operations

-This education system is an investment in your dynasty's future.
+This education system is an investment in your Legacy's future.
 The time and resources you invest in your children's business education today will compound across generations, ensuring that wealth serves your family rather than corrupting it, and that each generation builds upon the previous one's success.

 ---